oscar-system/Oscar.jl/docs/src/General/other.md

   contrary to most global GAP variables.
   Thus there is always the danger that assignments overwrite Julia functions.
-  For example, it is tempting to use `gens`, `hom`, and `map` as names for variables, but Julia or Oscar define them are already.
+  For example, it is tempting to use `gens`, `hom`, and `map` as names for variables, but Julia or Oscar define them already.

   (Also copying some lines of code from an Oscar function into a Julia session can be dangerous in this sense,